stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 It drives my motivation much more than any competition could.
 Also, this way it is a complete data science - from asking questions and getting data to presenting the results in a meaningful form.

 Making results public, including code, is a great room for both feedback and building a showcase.
-It can be an IPython Notebook, or a website, or even a just a plot (but then be sure to sign it - it it goes viral you want to get due recognition!).
+It can be an IPython Notebook, or a website, or even a just a plot (but then be sure to sign it - if it goes viral you want to get due recognition!).
 E.g. some mine (see also [Projects]({{site.url}}/projects)):

 * [Polish Book Themes](http://p.migdal.pl/wizualizacja-wolnych-lektur/polish_books_themes.html)
 * [TagOverflow](http://p.migdal.pl/tagoverflow/) - graph of tags from Stack Exchange sites